Snigelson/pytimex/PROTOCOL.md

 | 5     | Day (0 for every day)              |
 | 6->13 | Label, unpacked                    |
 | 14    | 1 if audible, otherwise 0          |

+The original software always sends all of the alarms.
+I suppose that's good to keep the alarms guaranteed in synchronization.

+Model 70: It seems to be possible to send only some alarms, if you want.
+The alarms that are not sent are unchanged.
+Sending alarms with index greater than 5 might make the watch hang.
+Don't do this.

 ### 0x70 - SALARM